Ike Hilliard: Washington Redskins

-In January 2014, Hilliard was reunited with Jay Gruden when the Head Coach named Hilliard the wide receivers coach of the Washington Redskins of the NFL.
-This would be his second stint with the Redskins reunited with a veteran unit that included Pierre Garçon, DeSean Jackson and Santana Moss.
-In the 2015 season, the Redskins made a return to the playoffs since their appearance in 2012.
-The Redskins would go on a 4-game winning streak to finish the season, and win the NFC East with a 9–7 record.
-However, the Redskins lost to the Green Bay Packers in the Wild Card round 35–18, ending their season.
-During the 2019 season, Hilliard helped to develop a group of rookie wide receivers which included Terry McLaurin, Kelvin Harmon and Steven Sims.
-McLaurin finished the season with 58 receptions for 919 yards and 7 touchdowns, and was named to the PFWA All-Rookie Team.
+In January 2014, Hilliard was hired by Jay Gruden as the wide receivers coach of the Washington Redskins.
+In his second stint with the Redskins, Hilliard led a veteran unit that included Pierre Garçon, DeSean Jackson and Santana Moss.
+In the 2015 season, the Redskins returned to the playoffs for the first time since 2012.
+The Redskins went on a four-game winning streak to finish the season, and they won the NFC East with a 9–7 record.
+However, the Redskins lost to the Green Bay Packers in the Wild Card round 35–18.
+During the 2019 season, Hilliard helped to develop a group of rookie receivers that included Terry McLaurin, Kelvin Harmon and Steven Sims.
+McLaurin finished the season with 58 receptions for 919 yards and seven touchdowns and was named to the PFWA All-Rookie Team.

 Pittsburgh Steelers

 Hilliard joined the Pittsburgh Steelers to be their wide receivers coach in February 2020.
-Rookie Chase Claypool was selected by the Pittsburgh Steelers in the second round, 49th overall, in the 2020 NFL Draft as the team's first selection.
+Rookie Chase Claypool was selected by the Pittsburgh Steelers in the second round, 49th overall, in the 2020 NFL draft as the team's first selection.
 Under Hilliard, Claypool became the first Steelers rookie in franchise history to score four touchdowns in a game, and the first Steeler since Roy Jefferson in 1968 to do so.
 Claypool also became the only wide receiver in NFL history to accomplish this feat in the same game.
 His performance helped the team start out with a 4–0 record for the first time since 1979.
-On October 14, 2020, Claypool was named the AFC Offensive Player of the Week for his performance in Week 5.
-Claypool would finish the season passing former Steelers wideout Troy Edwards for the most receptions by a rookie in franchise history, snagging his 62nd of the season on the touchdown pass from quarterback Mason Rudolph during Week 17.
-Claypool also tied Pro Football Hall of Famer Franco Harris and former Steelers wide receiver Louis Lipps for the most touchdowns scored by a Steelers rookie in a single season with 11.
-Both records added to an already impressive first season for the former Notre Dame wideout, who won the Joe Greene Great Performance Award as the Steelers' top rookie and was named to the PFWA All-Rookie Team.
 Under Hilliard, WR Diontae Johnson finished the 2021 season with 107 receptions for 1,161 receiving yards and eight receiving touchdowns in 16 games.
-Diontae Johnson was then named to his first Pro Bowl, replacing Bengals receiver Ja'Marr Chase.
+Johnson was then named to his first Pro Bowl, replacing Bengals receiver Ja'Marr Chase.
 Following the 2021 season, Hilliard's contract was not renewed by the team.

 Auburn Tigers

-Hilliard was hired on February 23, 2022, to be Auburn's new Wide Receivers Coach.
-After the dismissal of head coach, Bryan Harsin in October 2022, Hilliard was named interim Co-Offensive Coordinator.
+Hilliard was hired on February 23, 2022, to be Auburn's new wide receivers coach.
+After the dismissal of head coach Bryan Harsin in October 2022, Hilliard was named interim co-offensive coordinator alongside offensive line coach Will Friend for the remainder of the season.
+He was not retained after the 2022 season upon the hiring of new head coach Hugh Freeze.

+Atlanta Falcons

+Hilliard was named the wide receivers coach of the Atlanta Falcons on February 1, 2024.
+Hilliard was fired by the Falcons on September 22, 2025 following the 30-0 blowout loss to the Carolina Panthers.